-(A) A public children services agency (PCSA), private child placing agency (PCPA) or private noncustodial agency (PNA) acting as a representative of the Ohio department of job and family services (ODJFS) in recommending foster homes for certification and/or placing children for foster care and adoption is responsible for:
+(A) A public children services agency (PCSA), private child placing agency (PCPA) or private noncustodial agency (PNA) acting as a representative of the Ohio department of job and family services (ODJFS) shall:

-(1) Informing all individuals applying for an initial foster home certificate they can also be considered for approval for adoptive placement.
+(1) Inform all individuals applying for an initial foster home certificate they can also be considered for adoption homestudy approval.

-(2) Conducting a joint homestudy pursuant to the requirements contained in rule 5101:2-48-12 of the Administrative Code resulting in the simultaneous approval of the applicant for:
+(2) Conduct a joint homestudy pursuant to the requirements contained in Chapters 5101:2-5, 5101:2-7 and 5101:2-48 of the Administrative Code resulting in the simultaneous approval of the applicant for:

 (a) Foster care placement.

 (b) Adoption homestudy approval.

 (3) If the PCPA or PNA is not certified to recommend foster homes for certification and place or participate in the placement of children for adoption, then the agency must inform the individuals that a joint homestudy could be conducted simultaneously by another agency that is certified for both functions.

 (B) The PCSA, PCPA, PNA, or court shall ensure that employees or persons under contract with the agency to perform assessor duties comply with the following requirements.